pranavghb26/gas-turbine-simulator/README.md

 # Gas Turbine Performance Simulator 🚀

 A Python-based simulation of a jet engine (Brayton cycle) with parametric analysis.

----

-##  Overview
+## 🚀 Project Overview

-This project models a simplified gas turbine engine using thermodynamic principles.
+This project is a Python-based gas turbine (Brayton cycle) simulator developed to analyze how pressure ratio affects thrust and thermal efficiency.

-It simulates compressor, combustor, turbine, and nozzle to evaluate performance.
-This project demonstrates thermodynamic modeling, modular Python design, and performance analysis of a jet engine cycle.
+The model was built with AI assistance and used to study real aerospace trade-offs between high-thrust and fuel-efficient engines.
 ---

 ## Components